Skip to main content

 The FDA-approved non-hormonal options for vasomotor symptoms

-As of 2026, two prescription non-hormonal options are FDA-approved specifically for moderate-to-severe vasomotor symptoms of menopause:
+As of 2026, three prescription non-hormonal options are FDA-approved specifically for moderate-to-severe vasomotor symptoms of menopause:

 Off-label options with reasonable evidence